KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/auth/namespace-management.md

 ## Disable Automatic Namespace Creation

 In certain scenarios, the automatic generation of namespaces might be restricted.
 For instance, project-specific security protocols might necessitate disabling this feature.
 This can be achieved by adjusting the `manageNamespace` parameter within the [values.yaml](https://github.com/epam/edp-cd-pipeline-operator/blob/release/2.20/deploy-templates/values.yaml#L96) file.
 By default, `manageNamespace` is enabled (true), but it can be toggled off (false).
-Consequently, users might encounter issues when attempting to deploy applications through the KubeRocketCI Portal UI due to permission constraints:
+Consequently, users might encounter issues when attempting to deploy applications through the KubeRocketCI portal due to permission constraints:

   ![Namespace creation error](../../assets/operator-guide/failed_cd_pipeline_creation.png)